JohnyFicient/amplify-react-boilerplate/README.md

 # amplify-react-boilerplate
 A boilerplate on top of AWS Amplify and ReactJS

-## Available Scripts
+## How to use the Framework ?

+You can Fork the project or clone it and add your own remote.

-In the project directory, you can run:
+Once the setup is done, in the project directory, you can run:

 ### `npm start`